helq/doryta/README-PADS22-reproducibility.md

 # Reproducing results from "Evaluating Performance of Spintronics-Based Spiking Neural Network Chips using Parallel Discrete Event Simulation"

 This folder contains all the data and instructions to reproduce the results and figures shown in the paper.
-Some steps are optional, and when run they will produce different,
+Some steps are optional, and when run they will produce different.

 This document is broken into four sections: software requirements, how to compile doryta, steps to reproduce energy estimation results and steps to reproduce strong scaling